 Since then, the human environment and diet have undergone rapid changes, with the addition, in particular, of more and more simple carbohydrates, grains, and more recently, processed products.
 Yet it may take at least 1 million years for the human genome to adapt to a new environment.

-Dr Eaton concluded that the last 12,000 years of evolution are responsible for almost all the common health issues we face today:elevated blood pressure, excess weight, fluctuating insulin levels, cardiovascular problems, etc. (3)
+Dr Eaton concluded that the last 12,000 years of evolution are responsible for almost all the common health issues we face today:elevated blood pressure, excess weight, fluctuating pancreatic hormone levels, cardiovascular problems, etc. (3)

 That’s why he recommended adopting a diet that’s as close as possible to that of our Paleolithic ancestors.